Skip to main content

 2025 Recipient: Sandy Waters

-For nearly five decades, Sandy has been a driving force in the Greenwich community, dedicating her time, leadership, and passion to strengthening local institutions and advocating for education, governance, and civic engagement.
-Her commitment to service is evident in the countless organizations she has shaped, leaving a lasting impact on the town she has called home for 49 years.
+For nearly five decades, Sandy has been a committed volunteer in the Greenwich community, dedicating her time, leadership, and passion to strengthening local institutions and advocating for education, governance, and civic engagement.

 BURNETT AWARD